dhaffner/you/README.md

 #### Search for a video on YouTube

-    you -s will smith summertime
+    you -q will smith summertime

 #### Play a specific video URL